 - 1. Requesting on-site training and technical assistance begins with a call to your FRIENDS T/TA Coordinator to discuss your request. - 2.
 Your T/TA Coordinator will complete an on-site intake form and send it to the interested parties for review within one week. - 3.
 Once the on-site form is reviewed and approved, FRIENDS staff will identify the provider best suited to performing the requested T/TA. - 4.
-Once a provider is selected, the T/TA Coordinator will submit a copy of the on-site form to the CBCAP Federal Project Officer, Julie Fliss or Sharon McKinley, and the appropriate ACF regional contact for the receiving state.
+Once a provider is selected, the T/TA Coordinator will submit a copy of the on-site form to the CBCAP Federal Project Officers, Julie Fliss or Emily Fisher and the appropriate CB regional contact for the receiving state.

-5. Following the on-site T/TA visit, another letter or e-mail message describing the assistance received (including dates, location, participants and satisfaction regarding whether intended outcomes were met) should be sent by the state on-site contact to Alicia Luckie, FRIENDS T/TA Supervisor at aluckie@friendsnrc.org with courtesy copies sent to your ACF regional office contact and Julie Fliss at Julie.Fliss@acf.hhs.gov or Sharon McKinley at Sharon.McKinley@acf.hhs.gov.
+5. Following the on-site T/TA visit, another letter or e-mail message describing the assistance received (including dates, location, participants and satisfaction regarding whether intended outcomes were met) should be sent by the state on-site contact to Natalie Towns, FRIENDS T/TA Supervisor at Ntowns@friendsnrc.org with courtesy copies sent to your CB regional office contact and Julie Fliss at Julie.Fliss@acf.hhs.gov and Emily Fisher at Emily.Fisher@acf.hhs.gov.